 Services between London Liverpool Street and Cambridge are also to be extended to Cambridge North seven days a week.

 In total, Greater Anglia is running 37 additional services per week from the start of the new timetable, delivering around 9,000 extra seats per week.

-Other routes have also been improved with all services calling at Prittlewell on the Southend – London Liverpool Street line Mondays to Fridays, and an additional service from Cambridge to Harwich International and Ipswich to Felixstowe on Sundays.
+Other routes have also been improved with all services calling at Prittlewell on the Southend – London Liverpool Street line on Sundays only, and an additional service from Cambridge to Harwich International and Ipswich to Felixstowe on Sundays.

 Martin Moran, Greater Anglia’s Commercial and Customer Service Director said: “More services and thousands of extra seats will provide a boost to people who live and work in East Anglia, as well as supporting the regional economy.

 “These improvements are helping us to transform the railway for the people of East Anglia as we continue the introduction of our brand-new fleet of trains into passenger service.”

 The introduction of new trains across the Greater Anglia network, in a £1.4 billion investment programme, is now underway.
 From now until the end of 2020, new trains are due to replace the existing fleet on every route - providing more seats, more comfort, air conditioning, plug sockets, USB points and better accessibility.
 They will also be more reliable.